Prepare yourself for a career in early childhood or primary/intermediate education, and learn from staff who are passionate about teaching.

 Language rich subjects from AUT’s subject list, art and design subjects, languages, mathematics subjects, Dance, Digital Technologies, Drama, Health Education, Physical Education.

-Each semester students complete a teaching placement, as well as the papers below.
+Each semester students complete a teaching placement, as well as the courses below.

 In your first year you choose to study teaching for either:

-For papers in Year 2 and 3 refer to the page for the Bachelor of Education specialty you're interested in.
+For courses in Year 2 and 3 refer to the page for the Bachelor of Education specialty you're interested in.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.